Yes, nine. I’ve been experimenting quite a lot. Because what is most effective differs from moment to moment, and from person to person, of course.

 We used to collect mushrooms together in the woods near our house.
-Then I would prepare them and she would love them.
+Then I would prepare them and she would love to eat them with me.
 This is how easy and beautiful our life together often had been.

 Is Loneliness After Breakup A Serious Issue At All?